eapostol/minimalES6-v01/README.md

 7. You can then continue working with the files as usual with your editor, i.e. Sublime, Atom, Brackets, MS Visual Code, Webstorm, etc.

-**Notes on how the package.json**
+**HOW TO MANUALLY SET UP THIS REPOSITORY FROM SCRATCH.**

-These _alternate_ instructions below are only to be followed if you are going to **build your project from scratch** and not using this repository.
+These _alternate_ instructions below are only to be followed if you are going to **build your project from scratch** and not fork this repository.

 1. Make sure you **create a remote respository** to store the files you are creating first!